Bitsz505/GooningSigmas13/README.md

 Here's some cyberpatriot scripts I got.
 They're not very efficient but I plan to keep working on them to make em effective.
-Btw, use dos2unix command beause these scripts were written on windows.
+Btw, use dos2unix command beause these scripts were written on windows. firescript.sh is the main script.
+It does require the other scripts to work but you don't have to actually do anything with them.